PenghuiDu/penghui-website/content/project/human-cerebral-cortex-organization-estimated-by-functional-pet-fdg-metabolic-connectivity/index.md

 title: "[OHBM 2024] Human Cerebral Cortex Organization Estimated by Functional PET-FDG Metabolic Connectivity"
 date: 2023-12-08T20:10:24.884Z
-summary: The recent development of high-temporal resolution functional PET (fPET) introduces an emerging focus on "metabolic connectivity (MC)" , providing a complementary perspective to the hemodynamic-based "functional connectivity (FC)" assessed by fMRI.
-In this study, we applied a connectivity based analytical scheme on a resting-state fPET-fMRI dataset, aiming to characterize the cortical organization of glucose metabolic dynamics and understand how it differs from the hemodynamics based functional network structures.
+summary: In this study, we applied a local-global analytical framework to a resting-state simultaneous fPET-FDG and BOLD-fMRI dataset to delineate the cortical organization of resting-state metabolic connectivity.
 draft: false
 featured: false
 authors: